If I tried to tell you I know how Bach Flower Essences work, I’d be lying.

 Dr. Bach’s life work convinced him that negative emotions can make you sick.
 His flower essences are meant to restore peace to our troubled minds, hopefully, with a corresponding reduction in physical symptoms.

-However, please understand I’m not a medical professional, nor am I promising you’ll get well by taking one or more of these remedies.
+However, please understand I’m not a doctor, just a certified homeopathic educator, nor am I promising you’ll get well by taking one or more of these remedies.
 I’m simply passing along historical information on the work of Dr. Bach.